slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Jeff Bezos famously banned PowerPoints in favor of «narratives» — four-to-six page memos that Amazon employees read and discuss together in meetings.
 He also reminded the team to leave in all internal key meetings one seat free - for their customer.

 > *'Always tell us the bad news promptly.
 Good news can wait.' -- Berkshire policy*

+> *'People can’t remember more than 3 points from a speech.' -- Kevin Kelly*